-If you happen to read this now, chances are you are planning to start preparing for the GMAT.
-First of all, it is a big decision on your end, whether you are a fresh graduate or a businessman with more than five years of experience.
-Preparing for GMAT takes a lot of time and effort.
-Deciding to spend your time, effort, and investments behind getting admission into a B-school is a significant commitment, so before you sign up for the GMAT, you should consider the exam syllabus and how you will go about preparing for it.
+If you are reading this now, chances are you are planning to start preparing for the GMAT.
+It is an important and consequential decision, whether you are a fresh graduate or a corporate employee with several years of experience.
+The GMAT Preparation process takes a lot of time and effort.
+Deciding to spend your time, effort, and money on securing admission into a B-school is a significant commitment, so before you sign up for the GMAT, you should consider the exam syllabus and how you will go about preparing for it.

-The GMAT syllabus is divided into a total of 4 sections, namely, Analytical Writing Assessment, Integrated Reasoning, Quantitative, and Verbal.
+The GMAT syllabus is divided into a total of 4 sections, namely, Analytical Writing Assessment, Integrated Reasoning, Quantitative Reasoning, and Verbal Reasoning.
 Let us shed some light on the sections of the GMAT syllabus:

 The time limit given on this assessment is 30 minutes.
 It includes a single essay question for the purpose of communication and argument analysis in the form of a critique.